 The Problem: Youth violence is an enormous public health problem in the United States, with homicide standing as the third leading cause of death for people between the ages of 10 and 24.
 CDC: Youth Violence Fast Facts.
 Juvenile court systems have often been criticized for inadequately deterring and poorly preventing recidivism among violent youthful offenders.
 Steiner B, Hemmens C, Bell V. Legislative W

 The Problem: Tooth decay, also known as dental caries, remains a major public health problem.
-Though largely preventable, it is the most commonly occurring chronic disease between the ages of 6 and 19 years old.
-CDC: Dental Carries Fact Sheet.
+Though largely preventable, it is the most common chronic disease for kids aged 6 to 11 years old and teens aged 12-19 years old. .
+CDC Dental Caries Fact Sheet.
 Advanced tooth decay can cause significant pain and loss of the teeth, and can be costly to treat.
 CDC: Oral Health: At a Glance: 2009.